oracle/fastr/documentation/dev/ffi.md

 ## The `fficall/include` directory

 `include` should be thought as analogous to GNU R's `src/include`, i.e. internal headers needed by the code in `src/main`.
-What we are trying to do by redefining them here is provide a boundary so that we don`t accidently capture code from GNU R that is specific to the implementation of GNU R that is different in FastR, e.g., the representation of R objects.
+What we are trying to do by redefining them here is to provide a boundary so that we don`t accidently capture code from GNU R that is specific to the implementation of GNU R that is different in FastR, e.g., the representation of R objects.
 Evidently not every piece of GNU R code or an internal header has that characteristic but this strategy allows us some control to draw the boundary as tight as possible.
 Obviously we want to avoid duplicating (copying) code, as this requires validating the copy when migrating GNU R versions,